- Type of Publication: Guideline

 identified as being a Responsible Person in more than one FRE

 of the same corporate group.
-The Board may choose not to apply
+Senior management may choose not to apply

 the provisions of this Guideline to individuals in an FRE subsidiary